sympower/dt-data-load-tool/docs/website/docs/plus/features/ai.md

 }
 ```

-Replace `</path/to/your/project/.venv/bin/dlt>` with the path to your `dlt` executable from the previous step and save the file.
+Replace `</path/to/your/project/.venv/bin/data_load_tool>` with the path to your `data_load_tool` executable from the previous step and save the file.

 :::warning
-If you are using [environment variables](../../general-usage/credentials/setup.md#available-config-providers) to configure dlt, make sure to include them as part of the command before the `dlt` executable.
+If you are using [environment variables](../../general-usage/credentials/setup.md#available-config-providers) to configure data_load_tool, make sure to include them as part of the command before the `data_load_tool` executable.
 :::

 ### Restart Claude desktop